nichoth/resume/src/resume.md

 * Javascript Developer
 * October 2021

-As a contract I worked to make a blog application with Fission's decentralized/web3 backend
+I worked on making a blog application with Fission's decentralized/web3 backend as a contract

 ### Invintus Media
 * Developer